Azure-Samples/cognitive-services-speech-sdk/samples/kotlin/android/continuous-reco/README.md

 # Continuous recognition sample for Android

-This sample demonstrates how to use continuous recognition with Kotlin using the Speech SDK for Android with, stopping the one final results.
+This sample demonstrates how to use continuous recognition with Kotlin using the Speech SDK for Android stopping on the first final result.

 > **Note:**
 > this sample is *not* for the Speech Devices SDK and the Roobo device.